Pay Off Mortgage vs. Invest (Cash-Flow Neutral) Calculator

 Cash-flow-neutral rule

-This calculator enforces identical monthly cash outflows in both strategies.
+This calculator enforces identical monthly cash outflows in both strategies (for the recurring mortgage payment and, in monthly mode, the same total monthly budget).

 Important note